 Several banks have drive-up windows and a drive-up window was approved for CVS pharmacy next to McDonald's, despite concerns about noise and vehicle exhaust.

 Bane is asking the council to provide feedback to the property owner.
-He noted it's possible to limit drive-through windows to specific "community commercial"
+He noted it's possible to limit drive-through windows to specific "community commercial" areas such as 41st Avenue north of Capitola Road.

 Police Chief Rudy Escalante will present a report on potential regulations to curb smoking by minors.
 These include licensing tobacco retailers, extending the smoking ban to rental housing, and break areas and patios of commercial locations, and limiting locations where tobacco can be sold.